ablacklama/Vehicle-Detection/README.md

 1. I love deep learning and it's much more interesting to me to play with neural networks then more traditional approaches
 2. I've heard models like this are more commonly used in the industry than the HOG/SVM style approach Udacity teaches
-3. I'm stupid (we'll get to this later)

 I also choose to implement it in Keras because it's accessable and makes the nice and small.
+On that note, I've tried to include a more detailed description of YOLO's output than you can find anywhere else by googling.
+I spent a long time figuring out what each number meant and hopefully you won't have to do so.
+I've also put some effort into commenting profusely throughout the [`utils.py`](utils/utils.py) file to make it easy to understand.
+Feel free to use any parts of this code you want.

 ## What is YOLO?
 "YOLO" or "You Only Look Once" (hah ಠ_ಠ), is a massive Convolutional Nueral network for object detection and classification.
 From it's [website](https://pjreddie.com/darknet/yolo/) "This network divides the image into regions and predicts bounding boxes and probabilities for each region.
 These bounding boxes are weighted by the predicted probabilities."